zype/zype.github.io/api_docs/playlists.md

 Parameter | Function | Type
 --------- | -------- | ----
 id        | ID of the playlist.
-Example: 5389352e69702d401b000000. | String video_id  | A comma separated list of video IDs to remove from the playlist | String
+Example: 5389352e69702d401b000000. | String video_id[]  | A comma separated list of video IDs to remove from the playlist | Array

 ### Playlist Object